cloudword/WaykelReplit/replit.md

 The platform has a clear hierarchy of user roles:

 1. **Super Admin (Waykel)** - Platform owner with full control
-   - Username: waykelAdmin / Password: Waykel6@singh
+   - Phone: 8699957305 / Password: Waykel6@singh (can also login with username: waykelAdmin)
    - Manages all transporters, drivers, vehicles, bids, and rides
    - Approves/suspends transporters
    - Approves/rejects bids